Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 For young and healthy people in their 20s, 30s and 40s, a 20-year policy is the most popular term.
 It offers protection and peace of mind for a formative time of your life, and it’s an inexpensive, reliable option.
 While a lot can change in 20 years, your premium stays the same and will see you through major life changes, such as marriage, kids, college and buying a home.

-What is the typical cost of a 20-year term life insurance policy?
+How much is a 20-year term life insurance policy?

+As with all life insurance, the rate you’re offered is based on a range of factors, such as your age, health, lifestyle, medical history and occupation.
 With term life, the premiums stay the same for the life of the policy, which is why it’s a good idea to lock in a good rate early on.
 That way, even if your health changes over the course of 20 years, you won’t be charged more.

-According to our research, the monthly cost for a 30-year-old nonsmoking man living in Los Angeles, California might be between $13.12 and $33.64.
+Let’s look at the typical cost of a $250,000, 20-year term life insurance policy.
+According to our research, the monthly cost for a 30-year-old nonsmoking man living in Los Angeles, California might be between $13.12 and $33.64, or .
 For a smoker, the rate tends to start at $39.77 and go up to $78.62.